optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 1. The pytree variant described in the above Jacobian example.
-This will be useful to look at sub-matrices of the full covariance matrix as long as the ``params`` pytree only contains one dimensional arrays, Series and DataFrames with value columns.
+This will be useful to look at sub-matrices of the full covariance matrix as long as the ``params`` pytree only contains one dimensional arrays, Series and DataFrames with ``"value"`` columns.
 2. A DataFrame containing the covariance matrix of the flattened parameter vector.
 The index and columns of the DataFrames can be constructed from the ``leaf_names``